-Most parents and teachers weren’t taught money management; we learned through trial and error, which is embarrassing.
+Most parents and teachers weren’t taught money management; we learned through trial and error, and made mistakes we're embarrassed to admit.
 So we tend not to teach our kids.
-This creates the risk of a generation shackled by debt and missed opportunities.
-Teaching kids how to earn, budget, save and invest is crucial if they, their families and communities are going to be financially stable and prosperous.
+This is creating a generation shackled by debt and missed opportunities.
+Teaching kids how to avoid bad debt and invest is crucial if they, their families and communities are to be financially stable and prosperous.

 Online.
 It can be accessed anywhere kids have internet and a device.